Skip to Content

 La Plaza

-Hyatt Ziva Los Cabos Breakfast Buffet
+Hyatt Ziva Los Cabos Resort Review: The resort's buffet breakfast!

 We really liked the pancakes and French toast.
 Photo credit: Marcie Cheung

-We went here for breakfast several times and it was hard to find anything “good.”
+We went here for breakfast several times, and it was hard to find anything “good.”
 It’s like a standard hotel breakfast buffet, just bigger.

-My nieces and nephews had dinner here the first night and it was so bad they actually headed somewhere else afterward.
+My nieces and nephews had dinner here the first night, and it was so bad they actually headed somewhere else afterward.

 Cortez

-We ate dinner here the last night.
+We ate dinner here last night.
 It’s one of the few places where you can get ceviche at the Hyatt Ziva Los Cabos.

 The corn pie was one of my favorite desserts!
 Photo credit: Marcie Cheung